New Zealand Cadet Forces: Cadet ranks

+Note: Promotions are not purely based on meeting requirements, there are many factors that come into play such as how many Cadets are a part of the unit, do they need more higher ranking NCO's/Cadets.
+However it is at the Unit Commanders Discretion to promote Cadets as they see fit.

 Former ranks

 Unit grading

 Units are graded on their size, which dictates the number of Officers and Non-Commissioned Office each unit may possess.
 Units are able to deviate from the limitations of their grade, however must seek approval from the COMDT NZCF beforehand.
 Notably, the number of personnel used for the grading is based on the average attendance of weekly parade nights, as opposed to the total number of cadets enrolled at the unit.
 By 1 September each year, each Cadet Unit Commander is notified of their unit's grade.

 Under Officer Rank

-Consultation for the potential removal of the rank began in 2018 with the area Warrant Officers (WONA,WOCA,WOSA) talking to Under Officers and Warrant Officer's around the country to seek opinions regarding how Under Officers were utilised on a local level.
+Consultation for the potential removal of the rank began in 2018 with the area Warrant Officers (WONA, WOCA, WOSA) talking to Under Officers and Warrant Officer's around the country to seek opinions regarding how Under Officers were utilised on a local level.
 Some NZCF Officers were also polled for an opinion.
-The result of that was that in 2019 HQ NZCF announced their intention to remove the rank completely from service, to be replaced by the Officer Cadet rank.
-The Officer Cadet rank had traditionally been used for those about to, and attending a Commissioning Courses to give personnel a shared rank and equalize personnel from the two different methods of commissioning (serving Under Officers and direct entry civilians).
+The result was that in 2019 HQ NZCF announced their intention to remove the under officer rank completely from service, to be replaced by the Officer Cadet rank.
+The Officer Cadet rank had traditionally been used for those attending a Commissioning Course to give personnel a shared rank and equalise personnel from the two different methods of commissioning (serving Under Officers and direct entry civilians).
 The rank of Officer Cadet is now given in its place to personnel intending to commission, regardless of if they previously served as a Non-commissioned Officer.
-This also gives direct entry candidates the opportunity to practice being in uniform and participate in unit parades before attending the commissioning course.
+This also gives direct entry candidates the opportunity to practice being in uniform and participate in unit parade nights before attending commissioning courses.

 One of the more commonly used locations for the Under Officer course was the Royal New Zealand Police College, located in Porirua.
 This location presented the unique opportunity for NZCF students and staff to interact with the New Zealand Police and interact with their equipment.
 The last course held at the RNZPC was between 20 and 29 January 2017.
 The Last Under Officer Course was held at RNZAF Woodbourne between 6 and 15 July 2018.

 As of April 2021 the last Under Officer graduated from the NZCF Officer Commissioning Course.